 Let’s take a virtual wine tasting tour to learn about some of Europe’s best wine regions.
-Many of the wines below are enjoyed in their own uniquely-shaped stemware, which begs the question...
+Many of the wines below are enjoyed in their own uniquely shaped stemware, which begs the question...

-Why Does Wine Stemware Matter?
+Does Glassware Matter?

 The shape of a wine glass plays an important role in bringing out the wine’s nuanced aromas and flavors.
 The size of the glass’ opening affects how much oxygen is in contact with the wine.
 Swirling increases the wine’s surface area even further, and that oxygenation allows the wine to “breathe” and “open up”, releasing its unique aromas.